kfl/wasm-experiments/copygc/README.md

  * There is no support for large objects.
 Thus, large long-lived objects will be copied repeatably by the collector.

- * Memory return from `allocate` is not initialised, and may contain garbage that could confuse the collector.
+ * Memory returned from `allocate` is not initialised, and may contain garbage that could confuse the collector.
 The mutator is expected to initialise memory before `allocate` is called again.
-This is inconsistent with `push_frame` and should be streamlined.
+This is inconsistent with `push_frame` and the two functions should be streamlined.